 The basic idea here is that only you are authorized to speak to your provider about your bill.
 You can’t just call up on somebody else’s account and make changes to it.
 That’s a completely reasonable rule to prevent somebody doing something without your permission.
 The problem is: we’re not you.
 And since we’re costing the provider money when we negotiate, we can’t just call and say “Hey this is BillFixers; please make an exception” because they don’t want to help us out.

-So, the easiest solution is we just call up, pretend to be you, and everybody wins.
-It’s the same thing that personal assistants do for rich people, or that you might do for a spouse if they’re the official name on the account.
-That way, the whole thing can be done without any extra work on either of our parts.
+So, the easiest solution is we just call up and pretend to be you.
+It’s similar to what personal assistants do, or what you might do for a spouse if they’re the official name on the account.

 Is that all kosher?